 Sir Paul McCartney says, “Yes.”

-The loading dock area of the KFC Yum Center in Louisville, Kentucky, was bustling with activity as crews worked to get everything in place for the evening’s event: the Oct.
+As we pulled into the loading dock area of the KFC Yum Center, the stadium was bustling with activity as crews worked to get everything in place for the evening’s event: the Oct.
 28 performance of Sir Paul McCartney’s “Out There” tour.

-So there we stood, a trio of women from Slidell, Louisiana: East St. Tammany Habitat for Humanity President/CEO Debbie Crouch, artist Lori Gomez, and me, a marketing and public relations professional who had reached out to Sir Paul’s people in an effort to secure his autograph on The Beatles themed piano that Lori had restored and painted.
-This coup would mark the second of the two surviving Beatles’ signatures on the artwork, with Ringo Starr having granted the same request, which took place immediately prior to his Oct.
+So there we stood, a trio of women from Slidell, Louisiana: East St. Tammany Habitat for Humanity President/CEO Debbie Crouch, artist Lori Gomez, and me, a marketing and public relations professional whose mission was to secure the legendary musician’s coveted autograph.
+This coup would mark the second of the two surviving Beatles’ signatures on the artwork, with Ringo Starr having granted the same request prior to his Oct.
 17 performance at the Hard Rock Hotel and Casino in Biloxi, Mississippi.

 Though we should have been weary from the trouble-plagued 30 hour journey which had preceded our arrival, the struggles were soon forgotten as we watched crews transport the piano through a doorway leading to the backstage area of the venue.